liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 If all is well, it will result in a certificate being issued.

-# ACME Extensions -- trusthworthy challenge types {#trustworthyauthorization}
+# ACME Extensions -- attestation-result-01 challenge type {#trustworthyauthorization}

-A `trustworthy` challenge type asks the Client to prove provide a fresh Attestation Result.
+A `attestation-result-01` challenge type asks the Client to prove provide a fresh Attestation Result.
 This section describes the challenge/response extensions and procedures to use them.

-## trusthworthy Challenge
+## attestation-result-01 Challenge

-The `trustworthy` Challenge works with Passport Model of RATS.
+The `attestation-result-01` Challenge works with Passport Model of RATS.

 The corresponding Challenge Object is:

 type (required, string):
-: The string "trustworthy".
+: The string "attestation-result-01".

 token (required, string):
 : A randomly created nonce provided by the server which MUST be included in the Attestation Results to provide freshness.